mfornace/nupack-docs-dev/sources/index.md

         - 4.0.1.10: Fix issue when specifying mixtures of sequences containing U and T and provide binaries with more conservative instruction sets for Linux
         - 4.0.1.11: Fix output printing for sequences containing U and T to match user inputs when possible
         - 4.0.1.12: Fix concentration solver convergence issue with extremely unstable complexes and issue a warning for clashing complex names
-        - 4.0.2.0: updated GT internal mismatch values, internal asymmetry values, and terminal mismatch values in parameter set dna04.2 (DNA default)
+        - 4.0.2.0: Updated internal mismatch values, internal asymmetry values, and terminal mismatch values in parameter set dna04.2 (DNA default)
 - **NUPACK 4.1**
     - New features:
-    	- Mixed-material calculations (RNA/DNA or RNA/2’OMe-RNA) [@Nanjundiah25]
+    	- Mixed-material calculations (RNA/DNA or RNA/2’OMe-RNA) [@Nanjundiah26]
 	- Revision notes:
 		- 4.1.0.0: Release of first public beta